-Venture through California’s Central Valley, known as the nation’s breadbasket thanks to an imported supply of surface water and local groundwater.
+Join us as we guide you on a virtual journey through California’s Central Valley, known as the nation’s breadbasket thanks to an imported supply of surface water and local groundwater.
 Covering about 20,000 square miles through the heart of the state, the valley provides 25 percent of the nation’s food, including 40 percent of all fruits, nuts and vegetables consumed throughout the country.

-Contact Nick Gray, programs manager, with any questions via email or call 916-444-6240.
+Contact Nick Gray, programs manager, with any questions via email.

 Continuing education credits are available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.